Pastime (film): Cast

 MLB players Ernie Banks, Don Newcombe, Duke Snider, Harmon Killebrew, Bob Feller, and Bill Mazeroski have cameos in the film.

 Reception

 On review aggregator website Rotten Tomatoes, the film has a 50% approval rating based on 10 reviews, with an average ranking of 5.7/10.

+The film was met with mixed reviews from critics.
 Owen Gleiberman of Entertainment Weekly gave the film a score of "C+", saying "The movie turns out to be the opposite of Bull Durham: Instead of undermining baseball clichés, it re-embraces them."
 Marjorie Baumgarten of The Austin Chronicle gave the film 1 star out of 5, but praised the acting.

+In contrast, Michael Wilmington of the Los Angeles Times wrote "Some audiences may dismiss "Pastime" as another "male weepie."
+They shouldn't.
+It's touching, well-acted, well-written and directed, done with obvious devotion."
+Harry Haun of the New York Daily News gave the film three stars out of four stars, describing the film as "a worthy postscript to the surprisingly long line of sentimental baseball movies."

 Accolades

 Under the title One Cup of Coffee, the film won the Audience Award in the Dramatic category at the 1991 Sundance Film Festival.
 At the 1992 Independent Spirit Awards, the film received nominations for Best Male Lead (William Russ), Best Supporting Female (Deirdre O'Connell), Best Supporting Male (Glenn Plummer), and Best Cinematography (Tom Richmond).